DarthVan/StarCraft2-Bank-Restorer/README.md

 * Zombie World Liberty
 * Zombie World Unity

-###### More maps will come later.
+More maps will come later.

 ## Features :balloon:

-* Account switcher - let you to switch between your accounts with their cached playerHandles and banks
+* Account switcher - let you to switch between your accounts with their cached playerIDs and banks
 * Saving edited banks in local storage - all your edited bank presets are saving into browser's local cache
 * Updates checker - when new version released, you will get a notify
 * 8Bit player :musical_score: